-In sum, our bird’s eye view indicates that social media communication is taken very seriously by supranational executives but still re-produces some of the flaws present in more traditional media as well.
-And of course, these aggregate patterns can only be a starting point for understanding the nexus of public communication, social media platforms, and popular legitimacy.
-Whether and how the communication we describe affects the precarious societal legitimacy of supranational decision-making requires further analyses.
+In sum, our bird’s eye view indicates that social media communication is taken very seriously by supranational executives but it still re-produces some of the flaws present in more traditional media as well.
+Of course, these aggregate patterns can only be a starting point for understanding the nexus of public communication, social media platforms, and popular legitimacy.
+Whether and how the communication we describe affects the precarious societal legitimacy of supranational decision making requires further analysis.
 For scholars willing to dig deeper into this type of data, however, the patterns we show provide four points of guidance.
 First, the sobering findings on textual understandability highlight the need to dissect supranational messages further in terms of the claims that supranational actors make, including their relation to actual political activity.
 Whether these public messages are mere propaganda or genuine, transparent political accountability reporting would help us understand to what extent public communication contributes to or possibly undermines the popular legitimacy of supranational actors.
-Second, our qualitative examples for the most engaging tweets highlight variation across externally politicized topics and suggests that topical contents of messages may provide valuable hints on the publicity that supranational messages generate.
+Second, our qualitative examples for the most engaging tweets highlight variation across externally politicized topics and suggest that topical contents of messages may provide valuable hints on the publicity that supranational messages generate.
 Third, our findings highlight that especially visual content is part and parcel of supranational public communication on social media, requiring additional forms of content analysis.
-Fourth and finally, especially the on average clearer communication and higher engagement rates that accounts of individual supranational actors generate highlight that differences between institutionalized and personalized communication on EU affairs can be studied on social media in particular.
+Fourth and finally, especially the average clearer communication and higher engagement rates that accounts of individual supranational actors generate highlight that differences between institutionalized and personalized communication on EU affairs can be studied on social media in particular.